wumm-project/RDFData/README.md

   * Contains bibliography supplied by V.M.Petrov
   * Contains bibliography supplied by D.Zobel
   * Contains selected books freom the TRIZ Body of Knowledge reference list
+* ConferenceSeries.ttl - information about TRIZ Conference Series
-* Conferences/TRIZ-Summit-2019.ttl - information about the TRIZ Summit 2019 in
+* Conferences - information about several TRIZ Conferences
-  Minsk
 * Glossary.ttl - A glossary extracted from the German VDI norm
 * MATRIZ-Certificates.ttl - Data of MATRIZ certificates
   * 2020-04-06 graebe: Level 4 certificates
   * 2020-04-18 graebe: Level 5 certificates
+* PastConferences.ttl - Information about Past TRIZ Conferences, in particular links to the proceesings, if published.
 * People.ttl - People within the TRIZ Social Network
   * 2020-04-01 graebe: Update with the authors listed in the TBK-2012
   * 2020-04-06 graebe: Update with the MATRIZ Level 4 certificates